Reuse and Recycling: The Future of Office Refurbs

 Remodelling office desks

-Remodelling office desk can deliver significant cost saving, with costs typically 30% or less that that of new furniture and for every 10 office desks remodelled you are saving 1 tonne of C0 2 (e).
+Remodelling an office desk can deliver significant cost saving, with costs typically 70% less than an equivalent new desk and for every 10 office desks remodelled you are saving 1 tonne of C0 2 (e).

 Wider reuse opportunities